uk-ai/e-hackathon-march-2023/index.md

     experts to share their knowledge and start building research collaborations.
   </p>
   <p>
-    Hackathon participants will form teams and select a research problem to address during their two days at Cambridge.
+    Hackathon participants will form teams and select one (or more) research problems to address during their two days at Cambridge.
   </p>
   <p>
-    Participants can select the research problem from the following list:
+    Participants can select research problems from the following list:
     <ul>
       <li>Causal discovery for cancer</li>
       <li>